 In November 2012 alone, the National Highway Traffic Safety Administration noted three (3) major product recalls involving product defects of vehicles.
 These include the 2012 Toyota FJ Cruiser for faulty Toyota racing development kits, the 2013 Cadillac XTS for faulty head restraints that may not lock, and GM recalled certain 2012 Buick and Chevrolet models for faulty driver’s-side airbags.
 A recalled vehicle is not required to bring a product liability case.
 In fact, cases brought by injured consumers tend to initiate product recalls by a company.

 Many people who have suffered injuries as a result of a car accident have important questions about obtaining compensation for their medical expenses, lost wages, and pain and suffering.
-This article is written by a Boston car accident attorney and designed to answer some of the most frequently asked questions about your legal right to compensation following a motor vehicle accident.

 If you or someone else is injured in a car accident, contact police or emergency medical personnel immediately.
 Information about the operators involved in the accident can be obtained after all injured parties are safely in the hands of professionals trained to provide emergency medical care.